-III.
+IV.
 CRITERIA FOR INITIAL APPROVAL

-A. Moderately to severely active rheumatoid arthritis (RA)
+A. Rheumatoid arthritis (RA)

-- 1. Authorization of 12 months may be granted for members who have previously received a biologic or targeted synthetic DMARD (e.g., Rinvoq, Xeljanz) indicated for moderately to severely active rheumatoid arthritis. - 2.
-Authorization of 12 months may be granted for treatment of moderately to severely active RA when all of the following criteria are met: - i.
+1. Authorization of 12 months may be granted for adult members who have previously received a biologic or targeted synthetic drug (e.g., Rinvoq, Xeljanz) indicated for moderately to severely active rheumatoid arthritis.

+- 2. Authorization of 12 months may be granted for adult members for treatment of moderately to severely active RA when all of the following criteria are met: - i.
 Member meets either of the following criteria: - a.
 Member has been tested for either of the following biomarkers and the test was positive: - 1.
-Rheumatoid Factor (RF) - 2.
+Rheumatoid factor (RF) - 2.
 Anti-cyclic citrullinated peptide (anti-CCP) - b.
 Member has been tested for ALL of the following biomarkers: - 1.
 RF - 2.
-Anti-CCF - 3.
+Anti-CCP - 3.
 C-reactive protein (CRP) and/or erythrocyte sedimentation rate (ESR) - ii.
-Member meets either of the following criteria:

-- a.
-Member has experienced an inadequate response to at least a 3-month trial of methotrexate despite adequate dosing (i.e., titrated to 20 mg/week). - b.
-Member has an intolerance or contraindication to methotrexate (see Appendix A)
+Member meets either of the following criteria: - Member has experienced an inadequate response to at least a 3-month trial of methotrexate despite adequate dosing (i.e., titrated to at least 15 mg/week). - b.
+Member has an intolerance or contraindication to methotrexate (see Appendix A).

-B. Moderately to severely active articular juvenile idiopathic arthritis
+B. Articular juvenile idiopathic arthritis (JIA)

-- Authorization of 12 months may be granted for members who have previously received a biologic or targeted synthetic DMARD indicated for moderately to severely active articular juvenile idiopathic arthritis. - 2.
-Authorization of 12 months may be granted for the treatment of moderately to severely active articular juvenile idiopathic arthritis when any of the following criteria are met: - i.
-The member has had an inadequate response to methotrexate or another non-biologic DMARD administered at an adequate dose and duration. - ii.
-The member has risk factors (See Appendix C) and the member also meets one of the following: - a.
+- 1. Authorization of 12 months may be granted for members 2 years of age and older who have previously received a biologic or targeted synthetic drug (e.g., Xeljanz) indicated for moderately to severely active articular juvenile idiopathic arthritis. - Authorization of 12 months may be granted for members 2 years of age and older for the treatment of moderately to severely active articular juvenile idiopathic arthritis when any of the following criteria is met: - Member has had an inadequate response to methotrexate or another conventional synthetic drug (e.g., leflunomide, sulfasalazine, hydroxychloroquine) administered at an adequate dose and duration. - ii.
+Member has had an inadequate response to a trial of scheduled non-steroidal anti-inflammatory drugs (NSAIDs) and/or intra-articular glucocorticoids (e.g., triamcinolone hexacetonide) and one of the following risk factors for poor outcome: - a.
+Involvement of ankle, wrist, hip, sacroiliac joint, and/or temporomandibular joint (TMJ) - b.
+Presence of erosive disease or enthesitis - c.
+Delay in diagnosis - d.
+Elevated levels of inflammation markers - e.
+Symmetric disease - iii.
+Member has risk factors for disease severity and potentially a more refractory disease course (see Appendix B) and member also meets one of the following: - a.
 High-risk joints are involved (e.g., cervical spine, wrist, or hip). - b.
 High disease activity. - c.
-Are judged to be at high risk for disabling joint disease.
+Is judged to be at high risk for disabling joint disease.

-C. Active psoriatic arthritis (PsA)
+C. Psoriatic arthritis (PsA)